tomasmcguinness/dotnet-passbook/README.md

 These passes are functional and can be saved Passbook.

+##NuGet

+Dotnet-passbook is also available to  download from NuGet.

+	Install-Package dotnet-passbook

 ##Contribute
 All pull requests are welcomed!
 If you come across an issue you cannot fix, please raise an issue or drop me an email at tomas@tomasmcguinness.com or follow me on twitter @tomasmcguinness